 - Released By Odeon Entertainment

-- Starring Christopher Lee, Peter Cushing, Patrick Allen, Sarah Lawson, Jane Merrow
+- Stars: Christopher Lee, Peter Cushing, Patrick Allen, Sarah Lawson, Jane Merrow

 Set on a remote Scottish island during winter, the mainland is experiencing freezing temperatures so you might think the islanders would be having the same weather.
 Not so for some unexplained reason the island is actually suffering from a heat wave.